Paradidymis

 These tubes are lined with columnar ciliated epithelium, and probably represent the remains of a part of the Wolffian body, like the epididymis, but are functionless and vestigial.
 The Wolffian body operates as a kidney (mesonephros) in fishes and amphibians, but the corresponding tissue is co-opted to form parts of the male reproductive system in other classes of vertebrate.
 The paradidymis represents a remnant of an unused, atrophied part of the Wolffian body.

+The paradidymis is homologous to the female paroophoron, as they both arise from mesonephric tubules.